Multinomial method for option pricing under Variance Gamma: The multinomial method

 The moment matching condition requires that the central moments of the discrete process (\ref{Discr_Y}) are equal to the central moments of the continuous process (\ref{log_martingale}):

-Using the relation between central moments and cumulants (Eq. (\ref{moment_cumulants}) in Appendix \ref{App2}) we can solve the linear system of equations for the transition probabilities:
+We fix $L=5$, and using the relation between central moments and cumulants (Eq. (\ref{moment_cumulants}) in Appendix \ref{App2}) we solve the linear system of equations for the transition probabilities:

-The drift parameter (for $\Delta t = 1$) can be easily computed as $b = r+\omega + \theta$.
+The drift parameter is $\bar b = r+\omega + \theta$.
 The only missing parameter to determine is $\alpha(\Delta t)$.
-This is a function of the time increment $\Delta t$ and can be determined using the higher order in the moment matching condition together with the condition of positive probabilities.
+This is a function of the time increment $\Delta t$ and can be determined using the higher order terms in the moment matching condition together with the condition of positive probabilities.